 2. Blue Spark Blackout SL XLR Microphone

-- Custom Blue Condenser Capsule - Delivers Blue’s legendary broadcast sound quality with depth and clarity
+- Custom Blue condenser capsule: The Blackout Spark SL professional condenser microphone delivers Blue’s legendary broadcast vocal and music sound quality with depth and clarity

 This is our pick for second best condenser microphone under $200.